 During the conduct of clinical trials, patients report changes in their health, including illnesses, injuries, and discomforts, to their study doctor.
 Often, it is not possible to determine whether or not the product candidate being studied caused these conditions.
 It is possible that as we test our product candidates in larger, longer and more extensive clinical trials, or as use of these product candidates becomes more widespread if they receive regulatory approval, illnesses, injuries, discomforts and other adverse events that were not observed in earlier trials, as well as conditions that did not occur or went undetected in previous trials, will be reported by patients.
 Many times, side effects are only detectable after investigational products are tested in large-scale Phase 3 clinical trials or, in some cases, after they are made available to patients on a commercial scale after approval.
 If additional clinical experience indicates that any of our product candidates has side effects or causes serious or life-threatening side effects, the development of the product candidate may fail or be delayed, or, if the product candidate has received regulatory approval, such approval may be revoked, which would severely harm our business, prospects, operating results and financial condition.
-For example, the safety profile we have observed in the Phase 1a/1b study of tarcocimab and in the Phase 2b/3 clinical trial of tarcocimab in treatment-naïve subjects with retinal vein occlusion may not be representative of the safety profile in additional studies.
-We may still observe significant safety events that may negatively impact the tarcocimab program and the ABC Platform.
-A safety profile for tarcocimab in line with today's standard of care agents based on a safety database through pivotal studies of approximately 1,500 patients may not be sustained when administered to 100,000s of patients at varying dose intervals if approved.
+For example, in the tarcocimab arms of our completed GLEAM and GLIMMER clinical trials, we observed an unexpected increase in cataracts, which we believe may have contributed meaningfully to the failure of each study to meet its primary efficacy endpoint.

-Our most advanced product candidate, tarcocimab, is an anti-VEGF biologic that we are studying in wet AMD, DME/DR and RVO.
-There are some potential side effects associated with intravitreal anti-VEGF therapies such as intraocular hemorrhage, intraocular pressure elevation, retinal detachment, inflammation, vasculitis, artery occlusion or infection inside the eye and over-inhibition of VEGF, as well as the potential for potential systemic side effects such as heart attack, stroke, wound healing problems, and high blood pressure.
+Our most advanced product candidate, tarcocimab, is an anti-VEGF biologic that we have studied in wet AMD, DME, DR and RVO.
+KSI-501 is our investigational medicine and is a first-in-class bispecific antibody conjugate designed to inhibit two mechanisms implicated in retinal diseases: IL-6 and VEGF.
+There are some potential side effects associated with intravitreal anti-VEGF therapies such as intraocular hemorrhage, intraocular pressure elevation, retinal detachment, inflammation, vasculitis, artery occlusion or infection inside the eye, progression of cataract, and over-inhibition of VEGF, as well as the potential for potential systemic side effects such as heart attack, stroke, wound healing problems and high blood pressure.
 Recent trends in the development of anti-VEGF therapies have favored increased molar dosages, as compared to currently marketed treatments.
 To date these heightened dosages have not exhibited a safety profile significantly worse than that of current treatments, as attributable to molar dose.
-However, anti-VEGF product candidates featuring higher molar dosages, including tarcocimab, may heighten the risk of adverse effects associated with anti-VEGF treatments generally, both in the eye and in the rest of the body.
-There are risks inherent in the intravitreal injection procedure of drugs like tarcocimab which can cause injury to the eye and other complications including conjunctival hemorrhage, punctate keratitis, eye pain, conjunctival hyperemia, intra-ocular inflammation, and endophthalmitis.
-Tarcocimab is also being explored clinically with higher frequency dosing, which may increase the risk of potential adverse events.
-Any additional toxicology signal observed, be it real or perceived, may negatively impact perceptions of utilization of tarcocimab in broader populations and impact clinical trial enrollment, regulatory approval and commercial success.
+However, anti-VEGF product candidates featuring higher molar dosages, including tarcocimab and KSI-501 may heighten the risk of adverse effects associated with anti-VEGF treatments generally, both in the eye and in the rest of the body.
+There are risks inherent in the intravitreal injection procedure of drugs like tarcocimab and KSI-501 which can cause injury to the eye and other complications including conjunctival hemorrhage, punctate keratitis, eye pain, conjunctival hyperemia, intra-ocular inflammation and endophthalmitis.
+Any additional toxicology signal observed, be it real or perceived, may negatively impact perceptions of utilization of tarcocimab and KSI-501 in broader populations and impact clinical trial enrollment, regulatory approval and commercial success.